Hostages' families call Netanyahu 'obstacle to peace'

 He's been associated with the far-right for a long time, once a member of the British National Party, founder of the English Defence League.

 Nowadays, he has left those organisations behind and calls himself a journalist.
+But using social media, he has large followings on social media.

-He is focussed on anti-immigration messages.
+He is focused on anti-immigration messages. messages.

 And this rally, of course, comes after a summer of highly charged protests across the UK focused on immigration, some of them outside hotels that house migrants.

-And this demonstration today in London clearly is some demonstration of a level of support.
+Tommy Robinson has been very vocal about that, and this demonstration today in London clearly is some demonstration of a level of support.
+More than 100,000 people, Mr.

 Robinson calling this one of the biggest exercises in free speech.